Botanical Name: Dizygotheca elegantissima

 False Aralia has slender leaflets that grow in a circle at the tops of stems so that they look like fingers, giving this house plant another common name: Finger Aralia.

 New coppery brown foliage turns a dark, blackish-green as the plant matures.
-Its narrow, serrated leaflets give this small tree lacy appearance, adding elegance to a collection of tropical house plants.
+Its narrow, serrated leaflets give this small tree a lacy appearance, adding elegance to a collection of tropical house plants.

 Small plants look gorgeous in dish gardens, adding an upright palm-like form to the grouping.
 Put one with other tropical plants that like humidity, such as heartleaf philodendron or nerve plant.
-Seedlings will thrive in a terrarium under fluorescent light
+Seedlings will thrive in a terrarium under fluorescent light.

 How tall does it get?
 Although slow-growing, this tropical plant will grow about 6 ft (1.8 m) tall when grown in a pot indoors.
 Mature plants make magnificent floor plants.